cesclc/A1010_dist/labs/lab-03-cursor features.md

    - Check for PEP 8 compliance
    - Identify error handling problems
    - Suggest improvements for type safety
+   - Ask Cursor to suggest further improvements
+   - Ask Cursor to suggest improvements to the original copy you took, and compare against the work you did in the above steps

 <details>
 <summary>Reveal Solution</summary>